 The sums Industries has agreed to pay under the Funding Agreement are subject to ongoing adjustment, as clean-up costs can only be estimated in advance of the work being carried out and as certain sums payable are the subject of ongoing US litigation.
-In 2017, Industries paid £18 million in respect of clean-up costs and is potentially liable for further significant future clean-up costs.
-Industries has a provision of £138 million which represents the current best estimate of its exposure.
+In 2018, Industries paid £25 million in respect of clean-up costs and is potentially liable for further costs associated with the clean-up.
+Industries has a provision of £108 million which represents the current best estimate of its exposure.